davidtheclark/react-displace/README.md

 # react-displace [![Build Status](https://travis-ci.org/davidtheclark/react-displace.svg?branch=master)](https://travis-ci.org/davidtheclark/react-displace)

-A higher order component that displaces *your* component into a remote region of the DOM.
-When your component mounts, it renders to the `document.body` or to any other arbitrary DOM node, instead of its expected place within its React component tree; but it still maintains its normal life cycle within the tree, mounting, updating, and unmounting as expected.
+A higher-order component that displaces *your* component into a remote region of the DOM.
+When your component mounts, it renders to the `document.body` or to any other arbitrary DOM node, instead of its expected place within the React component tree; but it still maintains its normal life cycle within the tree, mounting, updating, and unmounting as expected.

 This is useful when the HTML source order enforced by React's component tree won't serve your purposes.
 For example: if initialization and props for a modal or an obstructive overlay (e.g. "Loading...") will come from some component deeply nested within you app, but you want to render the modal or overlay as a direct child of `document.body` so that you can easily `position` it and set its `z-index`.